csakilan/CS4337Proj1/README.md

 A prefix-notation calculator in Racket that evaluates expressions and keeps a history of results.

+Step 1.
+Make sure that you have racket installed

 How to run interactive mode:
 racket main.rkt